Lasko 754200 Ceramic Space Heater

 Space heaters can take the chill off on those October evenings and are a great way to fill in the details of your heating scheme during the most brutal stretches of winter.
 After all, why crank the thermostat a few more degrees when all you really need is an electric heater to warm your toes a bit?
 Space heaters come in all shapes, sizes and prices these days and below we’ve got the 12 best.

-Our Picks Of The Best Space Heaters
+The Best Space Heaters

 Lasko 754200 Ceramic Space Heater